mroote/webhome/content/about/_index.md

 showpagemeta: false
 ---

-### My space on the world wide web
+## My space on the world wide web

+Hello, I'm Mitch Roote.
 This is my personal website, updated occasionally with interests and stuff.